aanker/xwordlist/docs/recipes/lyrics-freak.md

 ### Additional Notes

 *  We have noticed that LyricsFreak will sometimes include non-lyric content such as “Short guitar break” within the text of lyrics.
 Always be sure to check the output for anything that doesn’t make sense for your word list.

+### Legal Disclaimer

+Always read the terms of service first!
+Our inclusion of any website does not guarantee that pulling information programmatically is allowed under the site’s terms of service or that you won’t be blocked trying.
+We make no representations of anything, you’re on your own when use `xwordlist` and when you download data from public websites while using it.